Sancy

-The Sancy, a pale yellow diamond of 55.23 carat, was once reputed to have belonged to the Mughals of antiquity, but it is more likely of Indian origin owing to its cut, which is unusual by Western standards.
+The Sancy, a pale yellow diamond of 55.23 carat, was reputed to have belonged to the Mughal emperors, and is at least probably Indian in origin owing to its cut, which is unusual by Western standards.
 The stone has been owned by a number of important figures in European history, such as Charles the Bold, James VI and I, and the Astor family.

 The shield-shaped stone comprises two back-to-back crowns (the typical upper half of a stone) but lacks any semblance to a pavilion (the lower portion of a stone, below the girdle or midsection).

 History

 The diamond now known as the Sancy began as an even larger diamond called the Balle de Flandres with a possible weight of over 100 carat.
 The Balle was part of the dowry of Valentina Visconti when she married Louis I, Duke of Orléans (the younger brother of King Charles VI of France) in 1398.
-While the precise path of ownership over the next 75 years is uncertain, the stone found its way to Charles the Bold, Duke of Burgundy, who lost it together with an array of other treasures – including his silver bath and the Three Brothers jewel – in the Battle of Grandson in 1476.
+While the precise path of ownership over the next 75 years is uncertain, the stone found its way to Charles the Bold, Duke of Burgundy, who lost it together with an array of other treasures – including his silver bath and the Three Brothers jewel – when he was defeated in the Battle of Grandson in 1476.
 Balfour (2009) posits that this diamond is the same stone that eventually became the Sancy.

 After Charles died, in 1477 the diamond passed to his cousin King Manuel I of Portugal.
 When Portugal was threatened to come under Spanish rule, claimant António, Prior of Crato fled the country with the bulk of the Portuguese Crown Jewels.
 He spent his life trying to get allies to regain the Portuguese throne in the French and English courts, and eventually sold the diamond to Nicolas de Harlay, seigneur de Sancy.

 Other sources claim that the diamond was purchased in Constantinople by de Sancy.
-He was popular in the French Court and was later French Ambassador to Turkey.
+He was popular in the French court and was later French ambassador to the Ottoman Empire.
 Something of a gem connoisseur, de Sancy used his knowledge to prosperous advantage.

 Henry III of France suffered from premature baldness and tried to conceal this fact by wearing a cap.
 As diamonds were becoming increasingly fashionable at the time, Henry arranged to borrow de Sancy's diamond to decorate his cap.
 Henry's successor Henry IV of France also borrowed the stone, but for the more practical purpose of collateral for financing an army.
 An apocryphal tale from the time of de Sancy's possession of the stone tells of a messenger carrying the jewel, but never reaching his destination.
 Nevertheless, de Sancy (by then Superintendent of Finance) was convinced that the man had remained loyal and conducted a search until the messenger was discovered robbed and murdered.
 When the body was disinterred, the jewel was found in the faithful man's stomach.